Of Whales and Woe

-Of Whales And Woe is the first solo album by Les Claypool, the bassist and vocalist of Primus.
+Of Whales And Woe is the second solo album by Les Claypool, the bassist and vocalist of Primus.
 The album was released on May 30, 2006.
 The album features Skerik (saxophonist of the Les Claypool's Fearless Flying Frog Brigade), Mike Dillon (percussionist, also of the Frog Brigade), and Gabby La La (multi-instrumentalist).
 "Back off Turkey" also features Les' children, Cage and Lena.
 The track "Iowan Gal" is a love song for his wife, Chaney Claypool.